 Since we all want our kids to have the fun experiences and independence that bikes provide, why not start teaching them early?
 Tricycles and training wheels have their places in childhood, but, when it comes to preparing your tot to one day ride a real bicycle, balance bikes are where it’s at.

-Balance bikes for toddlers develop the skills that will enable your little to peddle off on their own.
-Unlike tricycles or training wheels, which can function more as a crutch than a learning tool, balance bikes will teach your child to look where they are going, how to steer, coasting skills, and, of course, balance.
+Balance bikes for toddlers help develop the skills that will enable them to peddle off on their own.
+Unlike tricycles or training wheels, which function more as a crutch than a learning tool, balance bikes teach your child to watch where they are going, how to steer, coasting skills, and, of course, to balance.
 All in all, they are simply the best way to prepare your child for that future big-kid bike.

 But of all the balance bikes on the market, which one is best for your child?

 How old does my child need to be in order to begin using a balance bike, and does their size matter?

 Choosing age-appropriate toys for our kids is one of the many ways we can keep them safe.
 For your child to ride on a balance bike safely, they need to be at least 18 months of age.
 They should then, generally, have the strength, balance and coordination necessary to use a balance bike properly and with minimal risk.

 It’s important to note that, while some balance bikes market themselves as being able to span the full age range of children who use them, it’s unlikely that both a toddler and an older child will be able to comfortably and safely use the same one.
 Smaller children need their feet to touch the ground, while larger children need to extend their legs, not squat.
 This means that balance bikes need replacing as the children grow, though some picks with adjustable seats can provide continuous safe use.

 Why is adjusting the seat height of my toddler’s balance bike important, and how can I determine the best position for their seat?